China’s Great Leap Backward

 How can one explain the contrast between a new wariness toward fiscal stimulus, on the one hand, and a generally enhanced long run role for the national government structurally, on the other hand?
 It can be partially reconciled by observing that much of the spending in 2008-2009 and other past expansions has come from local governments, which are not under the full control of the central government.
 A further reconciliation is to note that a natural way to stimulate the economy would have been to implement transfers to raise the disposable income of households and thereby stimulate their consumption; but this would mean increasing the role of the private sector, which is not the government’s revealed preference.

 Ultimately, there is a genuine tension between the roles of the market and the government.
 Financial liberalization was halted in part as a reaction to financial instability such as the crash of a stock market bubble in June 2015.
-And in part to impede the switch to net capital outflow and yen depreciation, which began in late 2014 and disrupted foreign exchange markets in August of 2015.
+And in part to impede the switch to net capital outflow and yuan depreciation, which began in late 2014 and disrupted foreign exchange markets in August of 2015.

 1. Chinese politics